 There are probably thousands, if not more, recipes for cilantro lime rice floating around on the internet.
 But all of them seem to have the same ingredients, rice, citrus juice and cilantro.
 If you have read this blog from the beginning you probably already know that I cilantro is NOT one of my favorite foods or flavors!

 I can eat cilantro in small, VERY SMALL doses.
-Since I make this recipe for myself generally, I do not use much cilantro.
-If you are a cilantro lover, then feel free to add more cilantro.
-I would just suggest that you taste your rice before adding more citrus juice or cilantro.
+Since I make this recipe for myself generally, I do not use much cilantro, and have been known to use parsley instead.

 Cooking should never be intimidating!
 The worst thing that can happen is that you run to the pantry and break out a can of soup or find the best delivery pizza coupon available and order pizza.
 I keep soup in the pantry for just this situation and I am always aware of the latest pizza delivery deals!
 No shame here.Print